chef/chef-web-docs/content/config_rb_metadata.md

 `maintainer_email`

 : The email address for the person responsible for maintaining a cookbook.
-Only one email can be listed here, so if this needs to be forwarded to multiple people consider using an email address that is already setup for mail forwarding.
+Only one email can be listed here, so if this needs to be forwarded to multiple people consider using an email address that's already setup for mail forwarding.

     For example: